2016 Regular Program

 May 30–June 10

-Students choose 2 of 3 of the Regular Program classes, each being 2 credits, for a total of 4 credits.
+Students choose 1 of 2 of the Regular Program classes, each being 3 credits.

 Introduction to Intellectual Property: A Global Perspective

 An introduction how the United States and Europe have taken different paths in determining what deserves to be considered intellectual property worth protecting.
 This course will examine global issues in copyrights, patents, trademarks, and trade secret protection.
 The course will also address the conflict in enforcing IP across international borders based on the differences in grantable rights in various countries.
 The discussion will include the recent changes to U.S. patent law that bring it in line with Europe, a number of recent cases from the United States and Europe, as well as treaties (both signed and still being negotiated).

 International Criminal Law